Skip to content

 The Hidden Dangers of a Dirty Bottle Brush

 Before we dive into the "how-to," we must understand the "why."
-Recent studies have revealed that the average reusable water bottle can contain over 300,000 colony-forming units (CFU) per square centimeter.
-To put that in perspective, that is more bacteria than you would typically find in a kitchen sink or even a dog's water bowl.
+A neglected reusable water bottle can carry a startling bacterial load—more, in many cases, than you would find in a kitchen sink or even a dog's water bowl.

 A contaminated bottle brush is the primary vehicle for this bacterial transfer.
 When you scrub a bottle with a dirty brush, you aren't just failing to clean it; you are actively inoculating the bottle with a fresh layer of microbes.